fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

     end
 ```

+!!! info
+    Only **one response** will be sent to the client.
+It might be one of the error responses or it will be the response from the *path operation*.

+    After one of those responses is sent, no other response can be sent.

 !!! tip
-    This diagram shows `HTTPException`, but you could also raise any other exception that you create a [Custom Exception Handler](../handling-errors.md#install-custom-exception-handlers){.internal-link target=_blank} for.
+    This diagram shows `HTTPException`, but you could also raise any other exception for which you create a [Custom Exception Handler](../handling-errors.md#install-custom-exception-handlers){.internal-link target=_blank}.
 And that exception would be handled by that custom exception handler instead of the dependency exit code.

     But if you raise an exception that is not handled by the exception handlers, it will be handled by the exit code of the dependency.